onaio/onadata/docs/data.rst

 Get FLOIP flow results for a specific form
 ------------------------------------------
 Provides a list of rows of submitted data for a specific form.
 Each row contains 6 values as specified |FLOIPSubmissionAPI|.
-The data is accessed from the data endpoint by specifiying the header ``Accept: "application/vnd.org.flowinterop.results+json"``.
+The data is accessed from the data endpoint by specifying the header ``Accept: "application/vnd.org.flowinterop.results+json"``.

 .. |FLOIPSubmissionAPI| raw:: html